UW-CTRL/lmc-book/lectures/state-space.md

 # State-space representation

 For a general system, there may be multiple outputs that one may need information on, and also multiple inputs in which one can influence the system.
 For example, for a car, one may be interested in the position, heading, and velocity, and the car's motion can be influenced by throttle/braking and steering.
 We refer to a system with *multiple* inputs and *multiple* outputs as a **MIMO** system.
-As there are multiple inputs and multiple outputs, control design for MIMO systems is naturally more complex than *single* input *single* output (SISO) systems since MIMO systems need to handle complex interactions between multiple variables.[^1]
+As there are multiple inputs and multiple outputs, control design for MIMO systems is naturally more complex than *single*-input *single*-output (SISO) systems since MIMO systems need to handle complex interactions between multiple variables.[^1]
 If you have taken a feedback control course in your undergraduate degree, it is likely that was on SISO systems.

 An efficient way to describe MIMO systems is via state-space representation, a mathematical framework for modeling a dynamical system using a set of *state variables* to track how inputs influence system behavior over time through first-order differential or difference equations.